wp-plugins/nggtags-for-wp-media-library/readme.txt

 == Description ==
 TLM - Tags for Media Library - was originally developed for porting NextGEN Gallery 1.9 to WordPress Media Library but has evolved into something that may be useful to anyone trying to use taxonomy tags on WordPress Media Library items.
 TLM supports [dynamically generating galleries](http://nggtagsforwpml.wordpress.com/#nggtags) using a criteria based on taxonomy tags, [multiple tag taxonomies](http://nggtagsforwpml.wordpress.com/#additional-taxonomies) for media items, [bulk assignment/removal](http://nggtagsforwpml.wordpress.com/#bulk-tag-edit) of taxonomy tags to/from media items, filtering the Media Library [by taxonomy tags](http://nggtagsforwpml.wordpress.com/#media-library-for-nggtags), sorting the media items based on a [priority tag](http://nggtagsforwpml.wordpress.com/#bulk-priority-edit), a [search widget](http://nggtagsforwpml.wordpress.com/a-widget-for-searching-the-media-library-by-taxonomy) for media items using a criteria based on taxonomy tags and an [alternate high density view](http://nggtagsforwpml.wordpress.com/#hi-density-media-library) of the Media Library.
 The website for this plugin is [here](http://nggtagsforwpml.wordpress.com/).  **This version requires WordPress 4.0 and PHP 5.4.**

 For NextGEN Gallery 1.9 users: This plugin first converts NextGEN Gallery's image database to a WordPress Media Library image database.
 After the conversion NextGEN Gallery images and galleries have become WordPress Media Library images and galleries.
-NextGEN albums are ignored.
 A WordPress taxonomy 'ngg_tag' is created and the NextGEN Gallery image tags are saved in this taxonomy.
-This plugin also directly implements the 'nggtags' shortcode so post content with the 'nggtags' shortcode will still work without editing the post content.
+This plugin implements the NextGEN Gallery shortcodes [nggtags], [nggallery], [album] and [singlepic] using the WordPress [gallery] shortcode so post content with these shortcodes will still work without editing the post content.
 NextGEN Gallery's sortorder is implemented using a tag taxonomy to hold priorities. **This plugin works with NextGEN Gallery 1.9.13.**

 == Installation ==
 1. Upload 'nggtags-for-wp-media-library to the '/wp-content/plugins' directory.